-It is generally a good sign if no creditors come to your 341 hearing.
-However, keep in mind that creditors can still object to your discharge or your Chapter 13 plan even if they didn't show up to the meeting of creditors.
-If you commit bankruptcy fraud or incur debts shortly before filing for bankruptcy, creditors may have grounds to file objections in your case.
+Keep in mind that creditors can still object to your discharge or object to your Chapter 13 plan even if they didn't show up to the meeting of creditors.
+If you commit bankruptcy fraud or incur debts shortly before filing for bankruptcy—known as presumptive fraud—creditors could have grounds to file objections in your case.